Looking for information on titles and licences in your area?

 Once issued, the landholder cannot ignore or dismiss the notice.
 Both parties are legally obliged to negotiate in good faith to try and reach an agreement.

 If an access arrangement cannot be agreed during negotiations between the parties, the next step is mediation.
-The prospecting title holder may write to the landholder and request the appointment of a mediator or arbitrator for mediation.
+The prospecting title holder may write to the landholder and request them to agree to the appointment of an arbitrator for mediation.

 If an agreement is not reached at mediation, parties proceed to arbitration where the arbitrator will make a final determination.
 This determination may be appealed in the Land and Environment Court.